pangteckchun/hadoop-dev/5-hive.md

 - Provides SQL like interface for users to extract data from the underlying Hadoop system [HDFS, HBase];
 - Like Presto but limited to Hadoop backend only;
 ![Elements of Hive](./img/hive/1_1-hive-overview.png)
+- Hive cannot delete individual records as compared to our regular RDBMS;

 ### Features of Hive
 ![Elements of Hive](./img/hive/1_2-hive-features.png)